-The burst fade haircut has become one of the most requested styles in barbershops worldwide, with search interest growing 300% since 2022.
-This military-inspired cut features a dramatic fade that "bursts" around the ears and neckline, creating a bold, angular look.
-According to Men's Health, proper maintenance is key to keeping your burst fade looking sharp.
-Our guide combines techniques from top barbers at American Barber Association with product recommendations from GQ to help you maintain your burst fade at home like a pro.
+The burst fade haircut has become one of the most popular styles in barbershops today.
+Inspired by military grooming, it features a dramatic fade that curves around the ears and neckline, creating a bold, angular shape.
+According to Men’s Health, keeping your burst fade looking sharp comes down to proper maintenance.
+In this guide, we’ve combined expert techniques from top barbers at the American Barber Association with product recommendations from GQ to help you maintain your burst fade at home like a pro.

 Learn how to do a burst fade with this detailed step-by-step tutorial for beginner and intermediate barbers.
 Watch now to improve your technique!